 On this page

-What is an assessment notice
+What is a land tax assessment notice

 An assessment notice is a document Revenue NSW sends each year to landowners who may owe land tax or surcharge land tax.